Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-item.md

   - css
 ---

-We had our basic introduction into [CSS Grid](https://daily-dev-tips.com/posts/css-grid-introduction/), The [Grid Container](https://daily-dev-tips.com/posts/css-grid-container/), and today we are looking into the Grid Item.
+We had our basic introduction to [CSS Grid](https://daily-dev-tips.com/posts/css-grid-introduction/), The [Grid Container](https://daily-dev-tips.com/posts/css-grid-container/), and today we are looking into the Grid Item.

 ## HTML Structure